 - Center for Diversity and Inclusion, (513)-745-3181, GSC 200/280, 3800 Victory Parkway, Cincinnati, OH 45207.

 CONFIDENTIAL SUPPORT AND ADVOCACY RESOURCES

-- Xavier University Advocacy and Prevention Coordinator – during business hours at 513-904-9013.
+- Xavier University Campus Advocacy Coordinator – during business hours at 513-904-9013.
 A trained staff advocate is available to provide confidential support, information, and advocacy to students who believe they have been a victim of Sex Discrimination.
 An individual does not need to report to the police to obtain an Advocate.

 - Local Crisis and Support Provider - Women Helping Women (serving individuals of all sexes, sexual orientation, and gender identity) provides confidential crisis intervention and support services for individuals experiencing sexual assault, intimate partner violence, and stalking.
 24-Hour Crisis Line (513)-381-5610, business line513-977-5541.